Ximena Sariñana: 2013–2019: No Todo lo Puedes Dar and "México tiene talento"

 Her third studio album, No Todo lo Puedes Dar, was recorded in Mexico City and Los Angeles in 2013.
 The album was released digitally worldwide on November 4, 2014.

 The album's lead single is called "Sin Ti No Puede Estar Mal".
 The official lyric video was directed by her brother Sebastian and filmed in Mexico City in August.
 It was released on her YouTube account on September 18, 2014.
 The music video for the single premiered on Sariñana's YouTube account on October 1, 2014.

 Sariñana also returned to acting, appearing in the short film, Gonzalo, alongside Alfonso Herrera in May 2014.
 In September 2014, she was revealed as one of the judges for the reality talent show competition, México tiene talento, the Mexican franchise of Got Talent.
 The program airs weeknights on TV Azteca in Mexico beginning on October 20, 2014.

 In 2011, she recorded vocals for the song "Those Were The Days" by the English band McFly while they were on a trip to America to write and record songs for their 6th studio album in a duet with lead singer Tom Fletcher, as well as shot a music video for the song.
 The songs recorded in that time were shelved, but were eventually brought back out for The Lost Songs.
 Her song with them was officially released on October 27, 2019, for the album.

 On March 1, 2019, she released her album, ¿Dónde Bailarán Las Niñas?, her first studio album since 2014 and her first album since giving birth to her first child, a daughter.
 The album was commercially successful in Mexico and Latin America.
 The album was influenced by Sariñana's desire to express her femininity in Mexico's male-dominated recording industry and as a tribute to important female figures in her life, including her mother, infant daughter, and friends.

 2020 to present

 On April 16, 2020, she participated in a charity single for the people of Mexico, titled "Resistiré México".
 Her fifth studio album, Amor Adolescente, was released in October 2021, after birth of her second child in 2020.

 She released a pair of EPs, Ojos Diamante in 2024 and Rompe in April 2025.
-The EPs are apart of a trilogy with the final EP instalment, Las Cosas Simples, due for release in late 2025.
+The EPs are part of a trilogy with the final EP instalment, Las Cosas Simples, due for release in late 2025.

+Sariñana returned to acting in 2024 as Ángeles Cruz, one of four leads in Women in Blue (Las Azules), an Apple TV+ crime drama set in Mexico City in 1971.
+The series returned for a second season in August 2026.